marcw/marc.weistroff.net/cv.rst

 **Developer - Une vie moins chere**, *from july 2009 to november 2009, Paris, France*

-I was in charge of designing and implementing a price comparison service and a CMS.
+"Une vie moins chere" was a website that gave you tips for saving on your daily expenses.
+I was in charge of starting the design and the implementation of a price comparison service and a CMS before the lead developer comes in the company.

 keywords: ``php`` ``symfony`` ``doctrine`` ``xml`` ``mysql``